2 Peter 1:1-8

 Temperance – We need self-control.
 There are many things we would like to say, act or do that we know we shouldn’t, but we may do them anyway.
 Have we lost the method or desire of restraint?

 We need temperance (self-control) in so many ways.
 Addictions, for instance, can be seen as lack of self-control.
 Sometimes our anger can become an addiction.
 Are we allowing the people or situations of today to beat down our God given gift of temperance?
-By leaning on the Lord and using self-control, we can overcome.
+By leaning on the Lord and using Him in our self-control, we can overcome.

 Patience – Patience is a hard one for many people.
 We must have the patience to stand in faith, knowing that the Lord is with us at all times.
 We need to keep our faith that God has everything under control.
 He will give us the patience to get through whatever is happening in our lives but again, we must pick up the “patience” and put it on.
 God will only do so much and then it’s up to us to do our part.
 A good way to wear patience is to remain happy in all circumstances.
 Smile and wait with patience for whatever has to happen, to happen.

 Godliness – If we are to truly love God then we need to have godliness.
 We need to have a reverential fear of the Lord, that is; to always be in awe of the Lord.
 Having godliness comes from within and shows outwardly.

 Brotherly kindness – It is important to join a church and have Christian friends.
 We need to have brothers and sisters in the Lord so that we can grow in our faith.
 By having a relationship with others members of the congregation, we can help and love one another in times of troubles and can lean on each other when we feel weakened in our faith and can rejoice along side of them in the good times.
 People who know and love the Lord can give us a different type of love and support than those who do not know Him.